- Sustainability overview

 A Sustainable Business Model

-We are passionate about our customers and we value long-term relationships over short-term gain.
-These are values that underpin a customer-focused business model.
+We are dedicated to our customers and we value long-term relationships over short-term gain.
 We invest our time and our personalised, innovative efforts to offer a tailored, flexible and reliable service to customers, making it easier for them to do business with us.
-This is what earns us the customer support that is so valuable to us throughout the cycles and provides the foundation for our sustainability over the long term.
+This is what earns us the customer support that is so valuable to us throughout the cycles and provides the foundation for our business and its success, reputation and sustainability over the long term.

 Ballast Water Management